nickhuber/website/content/tasker-google-play-music-for-car.rst

 picker icon for both the name and address rows to ensure that this only triggers when you connect to the specific bluetooth device that you want.

-All thats left to do now is enable bluetooth and turn on the bluetooth device and watch tasker start playing your music for you.
+All that is left to do now is enable bluetooth and turn on the bluetooth device and watch Tasker start playing your music for you.
 I found this much simpler than fiddling with AutoTools_.
 I just wish that it was easier to discover and use all the various intents that are available on your phone.